 Payables are recognised when the Consolidated Scheme becomes obliged to make future payments resulting from the purchase of goods and services.
+They are recognised at their nominal value which is equivalent to net market value.

 (n) Employee Benefits

 A liability is recognised for benefits accruing to employees in respect of wages and salaries, annual leave, long service leave and sick leave when it is probable that settlement will be required and are capable of being measured reliably.